KansasCityWomeninTechnology/cocktails-worksheets/docs/css/3-box-model-layout/README.md

    > }
    > ```

-1. Save your file and view in Chrome.
+3. View your file in Chrome.
 You now have plenty of spacing between each drink menu item.

 # Add normalization